-The proposal is for a 15-storey mixed-use building with 115 rental units, of which a minimum of 20% of the residential floor area is for below-market units (Figure 2).
-Indoor/outdoor rooftop amenity space and ground floor commercial uses are proposed.
-A building height of 44.9 m (147 ft.) and a floor space ration (FSR) of 6.8 is proposed.
-Three levels of underground parking are to be accessed from the lane.
+The proposal is for an 18-storey mixed-use residential building with 181 rental units of which a minimum of 20% of the residential floor area is for below-market units (Figure 2).
+Indoor rooftop amenity space and ground floor commercial uses are proposed.
+A building height of 58.0 m (190 ft.) and a floor space ratio (FSR) of 6.8 is proposed with additional height for the rooftop amenity space and mechanical equipment.
+Parking, loading, and bicycle spaces are proposed in four levels of underground parking, accessed from the lane.